Date First Published: July 29, 2014

 CREATING A RECORD OR LOG OF EVENTS

-- time & period (beginning and end of an encounter, duration of transactions)
+- time & period (beginning and end of a session, duration of transactions).

 - context, occasion,

 Mechanisms must be in place to record tasks performed and the results either manually (via forms and charts) or automatically when those are performed by machines .